error-00/CV-Parser/README.md

 ### 3. Set Up Your Telegram Bot

-To interact with the bot, you need to create a bot using BotFather on Telegram and get your bot’s token.
+To interact with the bot, you need to create a bot using **BotFather** on Telegram and get your bot’s token:

-	1. Go to Telegram and search for BotFather.
+1. Go to Telegram and search for **BotFather**.
-	2. Start a conversation and type /newbot.
+2. Start a conversation with **BotFather** and type `/newbot`.
-	3. Follow the instructions to create your bot and get the token.
+3. Follow the instructions to create your bot.
+4. Once your bot is created, you will receive a token.
+Copy this token.
+5. In the `config.py` file, replace `TELEGRAM_TOKEN` with the token you received from **BotFather**:

 ### 4. Configure the Token